 Without interviews, the personal statement is your best chance to reveal who you are and demonstrate your writing ability, both of which will take some time to do effectively.
 Although the statement is typically quite short (most schools require 2-3 pages -- pay attention to word/page limits!), expect to write several drafts.
 We encourage you to seek feedback from both your assigned tutor and any other members of the pre-law committee.
 Drafts can also be reviewed by staff at the undergraduate Writing Center.
 You should also update your resume.
 We recommend attaching it to your (electronic) applications as an additional document.

 Some schools require that a Dean's Certificate form/letter accompany your applications; others don't require one until you are definitely attending.
 Check the Supplementary Forms in each school's individual application or school profiles at CAS to determine whether and when it is required.
-Dean's Certificates are signed by Pfoho's Resident Dean, Brigitte Libby, and sent directly to schools from the House Office (not via LSAC).
-Once you've decided where you are applying, please send to the House Office (attn: Abby Rahn) the Dean's certificates for each school -- students need to fill out the student portion of the certificate and send it to Erin.
-This can be the hard copy OR a PDF if students prefer to email it to Erin, after which Erin will print and mail the Dean's certificate.
-Erin will provide the stamp and envelope.
+Dean's Certificates are signed by Pfoho's Resident Dean, Monique Roy, and sent directly to schools from the House Office (not via LSAC).
+Once you've decided where you are applying, please send to the House Office (attn: Academic Coordinator) the Dean's certificates for each school -- students need to fill out the student portion of the certificate and send it to the Academic Coordinator.
+This can be the hard copy OR a PDF if students prefer to email it to the Academic Coordinator (firstname.lastname@example.org), after which the form will be printed and mailed.
+The House will provide the stamp and envelope.
 We encourage you to submit your Certificates as soon as you know where you want to apply.
 You can always add (or delete) schools from the list during the application period.

 Based on the the results of OCS's recent survey of many law schools which found that the old non-academic (non-LSAC, non-required) house letters are not valued, Pfoho is joining many other houses in discontinuing formal letter writing except in special circumstances to be determined on a case-by-case basis.
 The purpose of the letters will be to explain or highlight special pertinent issues that you are otherwise unable to adequately address in the other application components.
 If you believe that a house letter would be an appropriate addition to your applications, please contact the tutors to discuss.
 Where a full letter would be unnecessary but a brief explanation of a particular issue would be helpful to admissions officers, consider adding an addendum to your applications; this is easily done through LSAC.
 We are happy to review drafts and solicit feedback from the Resident Dean who has extensive experience with academic and disciplinary issues that you might choose to address in this way.